aubble/goTunneLS/README.md

 ## Description

-TLS wrapper in go!
-Wrap existing connections in TLS to bypass annoying DPI (deep packet filtering) from blocking your ssh connection or just protect insecure connections.
+goTunneLS is a TLS wrapper/proxy in go.
+Wrap existing connections in TLS to bypass annoying DPI (deep packet filtering) from blocking your connections in other protocols or just secure insecure connections.

+## Install

 Go 1.5 only so make sure you have it installed and configured correctly.

-## Install

 	go get -u github.com/aubble/goTunneLS